raygj/vault-content/use-cases/vault-agent-auto-auth/vault_agent_auto-auth.md

 - used the auto-login capability of the Vault Agent to log into Vault using the IAM policy
 - requested a response-wrapped token, then unwrapped it and exported the previously wrapped token to an env var

-# Walkthrough - Trusted Orchestrator - Terraform AppRole
+# Walkthrough - Trusted Orchestrator - AppRole